best-trading-indicator-tools/10XReach/README.md

 9.  **Video Encoding**:
     *   Uses the `libx264` codec for video encoding, which is widely compatible.
     *   Sets an explicit video bitrate of `6000k` (`-b:v 6000k`) to ensure consistent quality and a different video stream signature than a default transcode.
-10. **Audio Re-encoding**:
+10. **Audio Re-encoding & Manipulation**:
     *   Re-encodes the audio stream to the AAC (Advanced Audio Coding) codec (`-c:a aac`).
     *   Sets an audio bitrate of `192k` (`-b:a 192k`) for good quality stereo audio.
-This makes the audio stream technically different from the original.
-    *   Applies a slight pitch shift (~3 %) via `asetrate`/`aresample`, so the audio fingerprint no longer matches the source while leaving the tempo intact.
+    *   Applies a slight pitch shift (~3 %) via `asetrate`/`aresample` to alter the audio fingerprint without changing tempo.
     *   Offsets the audio track by 200 ms (`adelay`) to further break direct alignment with original material.
+    *   **Optional Background Noise**: Can mix an external audio file as very low-volume background noise using the `--noise_file` argument.
+This adds another layer of audio uniqueness.
+The noise audio is looped and its volume is significantly reduced.
 11. **Cross-Platform Compatibility**: The script is designed to be compatible with both macOS and Windows, provided Python 3 and FFmpeg are correctly installed and accessible.
 It includes logic to try and find the FFmpeg executable.

 ## Why These Steps Are Useful

 Social media platforms like TikTok use algorithms to detect and sometimes deprioritize content that appears to be a direct, unaltered re-upload from other platforms or sources.
 By systematically modifying various technical aspects of the video, this script helps to:

-*   **Create a Unique File Signature**: Changing metadata, resolution, bitrate, encoding parameters for both video and audio, and duration results in a file that is technically different from the original.
+*   **Create a Unique File Signature**: Changing metadata, resolution, bitrate, encoding parameters for both video and audio, duration, and optionally adding subtle background noise results in a file that is technically different from the original.
 *   **Reduce Automated Detection**: These alterations can make it less likely for automated systems to flag the video as a simple duplicate.
 *   **Optimize for TikTok**: Resizing to the preferred 9:16 aspect ratio ensures the video looks good on the platform.